 So there you have it…

-It’s crucial to be active and present, put a face to the brand, create intriguing, timely and regular content, and put your hand in your pocket occasionally.
-These principles should help to establish a shiny new page; before you know it, there should be a steady stream of businesses seeking out your products and services.
+It’s crucial to be active and present, put a face to the brand, create intriguing, timely, and regular content, and occasionally put your hand in your pocket.
+These principles should help establish a shiny new page; there should be a steady stream of businesses seeking out your products and services before you know it.
 Good luck!